 Communicating in Uzbekistan

-Officially, Uzbek is the main language of Uzbekistan but Russian is also very widely spoken.
-If you are able to, I’d recommend you to try and learn just a handful of phrases in Russian or Uzbek to make communicating a little easier.
+Russian is also very widely spoken.
+Try and learn just a handful of phrases in Russian or Uzbek before your trip to make communicating a little easier.

 If all else fails, Google Translate is a lifesaver!
 Pick up a local sim card for a few dollars and you will get quite a generous package with calls, texts, and data.
 That way if you ever need to communicate, translate is at your fingertips!